maplight/votersedge-voting-info/voting-info/states/ca/state-single-election/2018-06-05/en/register-to-vote/voting-is-easy-june-5.md

 Check [Ways to Vote](#section-ways-to-vote) for more information.

-Visit the **[Easy Voter Guide](http://www.easyvoterguide.org/)** for more voting information and to download a copy, and get your [Voting is Easy as 1-2-3](http://www.easyvoterguide.org/wp-content/uploads/2010/09/Voting1-2-3-June2016.pdf) flyer here!
+Visit the **[Easy Voter Guide](http://www.easyvoterguide.org/)** for more voting information and to download a copy, and get your [Voting is Easy as 1-2-3](http://www.easyvoterguide.org/wp-content/uploads/2010/09/Voting1-2-3-June2016.pdf) flyer here.